Unhealthy Foods That Increase Stroke Risk

 What to Try Instead

-When it comes to something to nibble on between meals, skip the packaged snacks and overly sweet treats.
-Grab a small bowl of fresh berries or sliced apples, which provide natural sweetness and fiber.
-You can also enjoy a handful of almonds, walnuts, or sunflower seeds for a crunchy bite that keeps you feeling full longer.
-If you’re craving something creamy, opt for plain yogurt—preferably the kind without added flavors or syrups—and toss in a few chopped nuts or a drizzle of raw honey to enhance the taste.
+When looking for a snack between meals, skip packaged treats and overly sweet options.
+Try a small bowl of fresh berries or sliced apples, which provide natural sweetness and fiber.
+A handful of almonds, walnuts, or sunflower seeds offers a crunchy bite that keeps energy levels steady.
+For something creamy, plain yogurt—without added flavors or syrups—works well; mix in chopped nuts or a drizzle of raw honey for extra taste.

 3. Trans Fats and Partially Hydrogenated Oils